Iraqi Civil Defense Corps: History

+Transition to National Guard

 Under CPA Order Number 73 of 22 April 2004, all personnel, facilities and equipment of the ICDC were transferred to the Iraqi Ministry of Defence as a component of the Iraqi Armed Forces.
 "On 20 June 2004, with the concurrence of the Iraqi Interim Government, the ICDC was redesignated as the Iraqi National Guard (ING)."

 "As the ICDC transitioned to the ING, US military units were ordered to expand their efforts to train and equip the new ING forces.
 The 1st Infantry Division and the 1st Cavalry Division in particular devoted a significant amount of resources to establishing these units.
 In the city of Tikrit, units of the 1st ID designed a 3-week course that included training on rifle marksmanship, conduct of traffic checkpoints, map reading, basic drill, and first aid.
 The ING soldiers continued to improve their skills as they conducted joint missions with Coalition forces.
 Iraqi Colonel Shaker Faris Al Azawi, commander of the 203d ING Battalion, commented, “Our relationship with the Coalition forces is very good.
 They give us ammunition, supplies, vehicles, and experience, and the training they’ve given us is very important.
 Because of it, we’re operating at a very high level.”
 In addition to providing training to the ING, the 1st ID, with support from Multi-National Security Transition Command – Iraq’s nascent logistics structure," provided "equipment to the new ING units."